cubiq/ComfyUI_IPAdapter_plus/README.md

 There are many workflows included in the [examples](./examples/) directory.
 Please check them before asking for support.

 Usually it's a good idea to lower the `weight` to at least `0.8` and increase the number steps.
-To increase adherece to the prompt you may try to change the **weight type** in the `IPAdapter Advanced` node.
+To increase adherence to the prompt you may try to change the **weight type** in the `IPAdapter Advanced` node.

 ## Troubleshooting